 and $P_{\mathrm{L}}$ \eqref{PL} is shown at the bottom of this page.

 It should be pointed out that, the $P_{\mathrm{S}}(\bm{\delta})$ derived here is appropriate for multiple sources case although it has the same expression as \cite[Eq.
 (D. 13)]{Bell1996Explicit}.
 To be more specific, the determinants of $\mu(p;\bm{\delta})|_{p=\frac{1}{2}}$ in \cite{Bell1996Explicit} are calculated using matrix determinant lemma in \cite[Eq.
 (B. 16)]{Bell1996Explicit} and \cite[Eq.
 (B. 17)]{Bell1996Explicit}, from which the $P_{\mathrm{S}}(\bm{\delta})$ is finally derived.
-Considering the fact that the use of matrix determinant lemma in \cite{Bell1996Explicit} implied the single source assumption, the $P_{\mathrm{S}}(\bm{\delta})$ derived there is naturally restricted by single source case.
-On the contrary, we perform the Taylor expansion directly on the $\mu(p;\bm{\delta})|_{p=\frac{1}{2}}$ and $\frac {\partial^2 \mu(p;\bm{\delta})} {\partial p^2}\big|_{p=\frac{1}{2}}$ that preserve the matrix determinants to derive the $P_{\mathrm{S}}(\bm{\delta})$, during which the assumption about number of sources has not been involved.
-Therefore, the $P_{\mathrm{S}}(\bm{\delta})$ is appropriate for both single source and multiple sources simultaneously.
-Besides, we adopt Woodbury matrix identity and Sylvester's determinant theorem rather than Sherman-Morrison formula and matrix determinant lemma in \cite{Bell1996Explicit} to derive $P_{\mathrm{L}}$, which, not only makes the $P_{\mathrm{L}}$ work for multiple sources, but enables us for the first time to formulate it as an explicit function of coherent coefficients $\bm{\beta}$.
+Considering the fact that the use of matrix determinant lemma in \cite{Bell1996Explicit} implies the single source assumption, the $P_{\mathrm{S}}(\bm{\delta})$ derived there is naturally appropriate for single source only.
+On the contrary, we perform the Taylor expansion directly on $\mu(p;\bm{\delta})|_{p=\frac{1}{2}}$ and $\frac {\partial^2 \mu(p;\bm{\delta})} {\partial p^2}\big|_{p=\frac{1}{2}}$ that preserves the matrix determinants to derive the $P_{\mathrm{S}}(\bm{\delta})$, during which the assumption about number of sources has not been involved.
+Therefore, the $P_{\mathrm{S}}(\bm{\delta})$ derived here is appropriate for both single source and multiple sources simultaneously.
+Besides, we adopt Woodbury matrix identity and Sylvester's determinant theorem rather than Sherman-Morrison formula and matrix determinant lemma in \cite{Bell1996Explicit} to derive the $P_{\mathrm{L}}$, which, not only makes it work for multiple sources, but also enables us for the first time to formulate it as an explicit function of coherent coefficients $\bm{\beta}$.
 Moreover, the derived $P_{\mathrm{L}}$ is also a function of the number of sources, which is approximately\footnote{Our derivation of $P_{\mathrm{L}}$ is consistent with \cite[Eq.
 (C. 13)]{Bell1996Explicit}.
 However, an extra approximation was made in \cite[Eq.
 (C. 13)]{Bell1996Explicit}.
 Hence, we mention ``approximately" here.} same as that in \cite{Bell1996Explicit} when $K=1$.

 Since $K$ DOAs are independent, the $K$-dimensional integration in \eqref{Eq:ZZB vector same weight} becomes where

 is the $K$-dimensional integration region, $\zeta = \vartheta_{\max}-\vartheta_{\min}$ denotes the range of DOAs, and $|\delta_k|$ is the absolute value of the $k$-th element in $\bm{\delta}$.